 For instance, they could find more space for less money compared to Los Angeles County and San Francisco.
 It was because home prices in both areas were significantly higher than those in the Empire.

 Ontario: A Home Building HotSpot of California

-In August earlier this year, we reported about Ontario, CA becoming a new homebuilding hotspot in California.
-The residential housing boom is triggered by multiple factors, the pandemic being one of them.
+Earlier this year, we reported about Ontario, CA, becoming a new homebuilding hotspot in California.
+Multiple factors trigger the residential housing boom, the pandemic being one of them.

 “The recent data from Federal Reserve of St. Louis shows job postings were up 8.3% from a year ago in Riverside County and San Bernardino County.
 That represents the highest growth in the nation.
 New home communities serve the families of these workers, as well as families moving from coastal regions and urban centers looking for affordability and more space.”Caitlyn Lai-Valenti, senior marketing director for Brookfield Residential